 This next thing was totally CASE'd from the cover of (Stamp & Scrap???) a magazine earlier this year.
 Honestly, I can't remember which one right now.
 Assuming that I ever get some down time (riiiiight, I'll do this right after I figure out which sketch challenge I used!)
 I'll have to find the original magazine & update this post.
 I remember being stunned by how beautiful it was - must be why it stuck in my head! :)

 To start I stamped & clear embossed a lot of black paper.
 I used a 1 inch punch to cut out the pieces for the background, then dipped the edges into more clear ep (using my melting pot).
 The background is actually the velvet backboard for a shadow box that I picked up at Mike's with a coupon.
-After spacing the squares out & gluing them down, I ignored this project for way too long! (which ended up in a total panic when I realized just how close her birthday was!)
+After spacing the

 To do the butterflies I colored both sides of a white paper with distress inks & stamped a little bit with water/glimmer mist.
 After it dried I used a couple of Martha Stewart punches to get the 3 different sizes of butterfly.
 I glued them down with glossy accents after deciding on an arrangement (which was harder than I thought it would be).